 After years of living among and observing human beings and of listening to their music, Ted McVay began to write songs himself.
-As a teenager in the sixties, he had sung harmonies to Dylan’s and Peter, Paul and Mary’s songs with ukulele-playing majorettes on high school band bus trips.
+As a teenager in the sixties, he sang harmonies to Dylan’s and Peter, Paul, and Mary’s songs with ukulele-playing majorettes on high school band bus trips.
 He continued to make friends with folks who played and sang in college and in the army, until he found himself in a stranded-Garfunkel situation while stationed in Korea and bought a guitar.
 After that, there were long spells without any harmonies except those sung to lps and the radio and years without his touching the guitar.
 In 2012 he happily discovered that his brain was home to many people who write and sing their own songs, each true to their own character and (sometimes) voices.

 He likes to think of his songs as folk music, but there are some blues- and country-sounding songs in the mix as well.
 Although he tries to let each song stand on its own and rarely consciously imitates the styles or themes of others, he is fully aware that there are unconscious influences from many years of listening to music, ranging from Neil Young to the Beatles and Hank Williams, from John Prine to Paul Simon and Tom Waites.
 His hope is that each song will reach someone who can find a connection between it and their lives.